Senior Vice President, Production & Content Strategy

-Jill Frederickson, who has been with ESPN since 2003, was named vice president, production content/strategy, in October of 2017.
-She was previously vice president, SportsCenter and News Editorial Operations.
+Jill Frederickson, who has been with ESPN since 2003, was named senior vice president, production & content strategy, in January of 2020.
+She was previously vice president, production/content strategy, and prior to that was vice president, SportsCenter and News Editorial Operations.

-Frederickson oversees all morning and afternoon editions of SportsCenter including SportsCenter:AM on weekdays and weekends as well as SportsCenter Coast to Coast at noon on weekdays.
-Reporting to Executive Vice President and Executive Editor, Studio Production, Norby Williamson, she also helps to set the strategy for studio programming working across SportsCenter, ESPN Audio, Event and all sport-specific studio programs to ensure creation and distribution of content to maximize audience growth throughout studio programming.
+Frederickson oversees all morning and afternoon editions of SportsCenter including SportsCenter:AM on weekdays and weekends as well as the noon SportsCenter on weekdays.
+Reporting to Executive Vice President and Executive Editor, Studio Production, Norby Williamson, she also leads the content creation/distribution strategy for studio production working across SportsCenter, Digital, ESPN+, Event Production, and all sport-specific studio programs to maximize audience growth.

 She helped create the universal news group, which launched in 2015 and was established to foster increased communication between ESPN platforms.
 She also has played a large role in developing new and more efficient ways for ESPN to use technology to distribute information and video from the field.

 Prior to overseeing Editorial Operations, she spent three years managing ESPN’s Bureaus, made up of producers and reporters who provide news and information coverage for all studio shows.
 Before she joined ESPN’s newsgathering efforts, she led all of ESPN’s event motorsports production, including NASCAR and the IndyCar Series.
 In addition, she oversaw ESPN’s NASCAR studio production, including the former NASCAR Now and NASCAR Countdown programs.
 While continuing her coordinating producer duties, in 2010 she produced the final seven NASCAR Sprint Cup race telecasts of the season, culminating in the championship event in Homestead, Fla.